-- Before initiating a connection, the user must clear the NRB, including the OS dependent portion, to zeroes.
+- Before initiating a connection, the user must clear the entire NRB structure.
 When the connection is initiated, the user places whichever non-default values are needed in the user part of the NRB, and invokes NetEx/IP service.
 Once the connection is initiated, the user must not change the OS dependent part of the NRB between calls to NetEx/IP. - If the calling program is using the connection in a full duplex manner, the user will need to make a copy of the NRB to produce a "read NRB" and a "write NRB."
 This copying operation is the copying of all 40 words of the NRB to another area, at a time when the NRB being copied is not active.
 If a second request for the same connection is issued from the copied NRB, the user interface must detect the condition and handle the new part of the connection accordingly. - Many NRB values are specified in addressable units.
 An addressable unit is the amount of information contained in one memory location for that machine.
 For example, a Unisys Computer Systems 2200 is 36 bits, IBM systems are generally eight bits, etc. - For multi-threaded implementations, if a session is to be shared between threads, you must insure that each thread has its own copy(ies) of the NRB made while no NetEx/IP calls for that NRB are active.
-This rule may be broken only if you 'gate' the use of the NRB.